Steps to becoming an incorporated association

-When the group authorises a person to apply for incorporation it might be advisable to provide that person with some additional name options in case your first choice is not available.
+When deciding on a name, it is advisable to consider having alternative name in case your first choice is not available.

 3. Develop a set of rules

-Any association incorporated in Western Australia is required to make provision for specific matters in its rules.
-These matters are detailed in Schedule 1 of the Act and are included at the end of this chapter.
+The management of an incorporated association’s affairs is governed by a set of rules, commonly referred to as the constitution.
+All associations incorporated are required to make provision for a number of specific matters in the rules, which are detailed in Schedule 1 of the Act and included at the end of this chapter.

 Using the model rules

-The model rules are a complete set of rules prescribed by the Associations Incorporations Regulations that have been developed so that groups who do not want to develop their own rules have a set of rules available for use.
-The model rules meet all of the requirements of the Act and provide a suitable governance framework for an association.
+If an association does not want to develop its own rules the model rules can be adopted.
+The model rules are a complete set of rules prescribed by the Associations Incorporations Regulations that meet all of the requirements of the Act and provide a suitable governance framework for an association.